opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

     * contributions - Disclosures related to political contributions

 amends_type
-    The identifier of the disclosure type that this disclosure type is able to amend.
-Can be the same as identifier, where future submissions supercede past submissions.
+    The id of the disclosure type that this disclosure type is able to amend.
+Can be the same as id, where future submissions supercede past submissions.

 amendment
     **optional**